devByByron/Introduction-to-Artificial-Intelligence-AI-/README.md

 - Perceptron: Simplest form.Consist of only input and output layers
 - Feed-Forward Neural Network (FFNN): Data flows in one direction.
 - Deep Feed-Forward Network: Multiple hidden layers for complex tasks.
+- Modular Neural Networks: Combines two or more neural networks.
 - Convolutional Neural Network (CNN): Great for images and visual data.
 - Recurrent Neural Network (RNN): Considers sequence and context over time.
+Use this neural network to access previous information.
+Useful for predicting the next word in a sentance.

 **AI Hierarchy**
 Artificial Intelligence -> Machine Learning -> Neural Networks -> Deep Learning